MEGATRON: Disentangling Physical Processes and Observational Bias in the Multi-Phase ISM of High-Redshift Galaxies

 \subsubsection{Self-Consistent Synthetic Observations}

 The key benefit of evolving the full non-equilibrium thermochemistry of the ISM is that we are able to predict the intrinsic spectra of galaxies, accounting for the nebular continuum, nebular line emission, and the stellar continuum.
-Each mock spectrum considers all gas cells within $25\%$ of the virial radius of a particular halo.
-Line emissivities and the nebular continuum are computed using \texttt{PyNeb} \citep{Luridiana:2015} with atomic data for collisional emission from Version~10 of the \texttt{CHIANTI} database \citep{Dere:1997,Dere:2019,DelZanna:2021}.
+Each mock spectrum considers all gas cells within $25\%$ of the virial radius of a particular halo, designed to capture the entirety of the ISM of the central galaxy (see Appendix \ref{app:rvir}).
+Line emissivities and the nebular continuum are computed using \texttt{PyNeb} \citep{Luridiana:2015} with atomic data for collisional emission from Version~10 of the \texttt{CHIANTI} database (\mbox{\citealt{Dere:1997};} \citealt{Dere:2019}; \citealt{DelZanna:2021}).
 Finally, the stellar continuum is computed for each star particle based on the SEDs used in the simulation.

 Like all numerical simulations, we are limited by finite numerical resolution.
 At high densities, the Str{\"o}mgren spheres of star particles are sometimes unresolved \citep[see discussion in][]{Choustikov:2024}.
-To correct for this, we replace the emission of cells that contain unresolved Strömgren spheres with \texttt{CLOUDY} models\footnote{\texttt{RAMSES-RTZ} has been shown to agree with \texttt{CLOUDY} to within $10\%$ for idealized Str{\"o}mgren sphere models \citep{Katz:2024}.} \citep{Ferland:2017} using the local gas conditions and star particle properties (Katz et al.~2025).
+To correct for this, we replace the emission of cells that contain unresolved Strömgren spheres with \texttt{CLOUDY} models\footnote{\texttt{RAMSES-RTZ} has been shown to agree with \texttt{CLOUDY} to within $10\%$ for idealized Str{\"o}mgren sphere models \citep{Katz:2024}.} \citep{Ferland:2017} using the local gas conditions and star particle properties \citep{Katz:2025b}.
 Finally, for the purpose of this work we ignore the effect of dust attenuation, scattering, and emission on the synthetic spectra of \megatron\ galaxies (see discussion in Section \ref{sec:caveats}).

 Figure~\ref{fig:hero} shows example emission line maps of a highly star-forming galaxy.
 A 1D spectrum for the same galaxy is also shown.
 While each emission line primarily originates from star-forming regions, they are not entirely co-spatial.
 For example, the Balmer series and lines like $\rm [O~{ III}]~\lambda 5007$ can be seen to also trace the large-scale gas distribution around the galaxy, while high-ionization lines like $\rm C~{ IV}~\lambda\lambda1549$ and $\rm He~ {II}~\lambda1640$ and auroral lines like $\rm [N~ {II}]~\lambda5755$ and $\rm [O~ {II}]~\lambda\lambda7325$ primarily trace the H~{ II} regions.